Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 9h 43m

-Trains to and from Vientiane
+Trains to Vientiane

 Popular routes from Vientiane